mincongzhang/AAD/aad_forward_mode_detail.md

 \end{aligned}
 $$

-Let's look into backward mode later.
+We will look into backward mode later.